Whether you are in the RN-BSN, MSN, Post Graduate FNP Certificate, or DNP Programs, you need to be aware of your responsibilities as a student.

 - Be prepared for course discussion;

-- Do not deviate from student study plan without prior permission from advisor;
+- Do not deviate from the student study plan without prior permission from advisor;

-- Make sure incomplete grades are resolved in timely manner (a student may have no more than one incomplete in a nursing course at a time);
+- Make sure incomplete grades are resolved in a timely manner (a student may have no more than one incomplete in a nursing course at a time); and

-- If needed, it is the student's responsibility to apply for an extended incomplete.
-It is the instructor’s decision to decide if an incomplete can be awarded.
+- If needed, it is the students’ responsibility to apply for an extended incomplete.
+It is the instructor' decision to decide if an incomplete can be awarded.

-The Department of Nursing adheres to the University’s Academic Conduct Policy (see page 34).
-If dishonesty in any form (i.e., plagiarism, cheating, forging signatures, etc.) is discovered the instructor will proceed according to university and course policy.
+The Department of Nursing adheres to the University’s Academic Conduct Policy (see Policy 24).
+If dishonesty in any form (i.e. plagiarism, cheating, forging signatures, etc.) is discovered, the instructor will proceed according to university and course policy.
 This may include a grade of zero for an assignment, additional penalties, and/or a grade of “F” for the course.
 Students found to have infractions against the Academic Conduct Policy in two courses will be dismissed from the Nursing Program with no option for readmission.
-A reminder: receiving a grade of “D” or below may result in dismissal from the program.
+A reminder that receiving a grade of “D” or below may result in dismissal from the program.

 Required Health Forms/Background Check

 Students must submit all required health forms upon admission to the program, which includes a copy of your current/valid license, CPR card, malpractice and personal insurance, yearly updated Two-Step TB test, and the health forms listed below during their first semester in the program.
-These forms can be found at the Current Student Academic Advising Page .
+These forms can be found at the Current Student Academic Advising Page (link this to the Current Student Advising Page where they can find the health forms – you can link it to mine)

 - Incident Report (if applicable)